Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The seriousness or level of something.
 **Sentence:** The severity of the storm caused power outages across the city.
 **Conversation:**
-A – How bad was the storm?
+A – How bad was the storm
 B – The severity of the storm caused many issues.

 ### Word: Simultaneously